Dr Pirashanthie Vivekananda-Schmidt

 -

-- Understanding factors that influence student performance
+- Understanding factors that influence student performance.

-- Developing ethical training and ethical practice
+- Developing ethical practice including sustainable practice.

 - Publications